 - Protect your employee’s health and your household’s health.
 If you need your employee to come to work:

-- Provide gloves, soap and hand sanitizer and give the worker an assurance that your family will sanitize your home.
+- Provide masks, gloves, soap and hand sanitizer and give the worker an assurance that your family will sanitize your home.

 - If you are able, consider paying for a taxi or rideshare to transport the workers home who may normally rely on public transit.